Ultimate Bluetooth LED Controller: 1st Controller in BlueBot Controller App

 if (BTSerial.available()) {

-String command = BTSerial.readStringUntil('\n'); // Read until newline character
+String command = BTSerial.readStringUntil('\n');

-command.trim(); // Remove any extra whitespace or newline
+command.trim(); // Remove extra spaces or newlines

 Serial.println("Command received: " + command);